Introduction to Drupal

-Drupal is very flexible as compared to other content management systems.
-Because of its PHP based template, one can edit or add any information without having any technical knowledge.
+It is very flexible as compared to other content management systems.
+Because of its PHP-based template, one can edit or add any information without having any technical knowledge.
 Web server capable of running PHP and a database to store configuration & content are two basic requirements for running Drupal.

 - Software server

 Codebase and Database are the two code sets used by every Drupal website.
 One gets files and folders when they download Drupal.
 These folders and files are called as Codebase.
 These files manage and create all of the website’s content.
 Database store the content.
 One can make a duplicate or move the Drupal site by copying these codes.
 With Drupal, it’s easy to upload; edit any type of content in web-based applications.

 Flexibility along with simplicity is what separates Drupal from other CMS.
 Its Modular approach to site building makes it easy to understand for newcomers who need both simplicity and flexibility.
 It is acting as both the Content management system and content management framework for the user.
 Whether it’s an online store or news site, one can create a great website by combining the right module.
 Moving from ‘many to many’ to ‘one to many, helps its users to create content and interact with each other.
 Designed from the ground up, it can delegate content creation and site administration to users.
 After defining user permission, everyone can start collaborating in Drupal.

 It is super easy to install as compared to other CMS.
 Within an hour, one can create a Drupal site with few web-based configuration questions and FTP upload.
 One can connect with the database in a very short time.

 With built-in themes, one can start adding content at any time.
 Operating and working is extremely easy as compared to other CMS.
 We can add dynamic content to a website without needing any raw PHP because of its Twig templating system.
 It has clean generated markup, standards-compliant XHTML.